mctechnology17/vim-executor/README.md

 ----

 # Intro
-`executor` multilanguage code executor for vim.
-Run, compile, clean, debug and more with just 1 click!
+`executor` multiplataforma (Windows, Linux and MacOS) multiterminal and multilanguage code executor for vim.
+Run code, compile, maximize windows, rename windows, zoom, resize windows/terminals, run commands and more with just 1 click!

-tmux, code run, debugger and more all in one place with native vim!
+tmux, code run, debugger and more all in one place with native VimScript!

-Compatibility:
+Languages compatibility:
 ```bash
 python,sh,r,c,cpp,markdown,css,html,javascript # for now
 ```